itsaditi/AWSCloudPractitionerCourse2024/ReadMe.md

 ## Scaling EC2

 ```
-**Everything fails all the time, so plan for failure and nothing fails**
+💡 Everything fails all the time, so plan for failure and nothing fails**
 ```

 **Basic definitions -**